-To vote in Brunswick County, you must be registered in Brunswick County.
-To be able to register, you must be:
+You must be registered in Brunswick County to vote here.
+To register, you must be:

 A United States Citizen